A.C.E. Language Institute at Montana State University

 **** The Meal Plan is included with the residence hall fee and varies depending on the plan.
 See MSU residence page.

 ***** All students are required to have valid health insurance.
-Students must demonstrate health insurance coverage or purchase health insurance through A.C.E.
+Students must purchase health insurance through A.C.E.
 Fees listed above cover the student during the 7.5-week session.
 Students may purchase additional coverage for vacation periods.
 View our health insurance plan here.
+(Exceptions will be made for students who have a scholarship with their government and can provide a valid Financial Guarantee and insurance card.)

 Application Fee$100 application fee is required at the time of application.
 It is non-refundable.